Malav-P/Malav-P.github.io/_coding/2024-05-16-conda-package.md

 <!-- image: -->
 ---

-1. Install the `anaconda-client` and `conda-build` into your virtual environment.
+STEP 1: Install the `anaconda-client` and `conda-build` into your virtual environment.

 ```bash
 (venv)$ conda install anaconda-client conda-build